 In Search Of Robert J. Horner/Robert John Horner, B movie producer/director.

-Confusion with the 25 year old Robert J. Horner that was killed in a 1935 car accident in California.
+Confusion with 25 year old Robert J. Horner who was killed in a 1935 car accident in California.

 In summary - there are TWO different Robert J. Horners ... and are not related to each other.

 |Robert J. Horner/Robert John Horner/Bob Horner, low budget B movie producer/director/writer:

 The Family Search website (free), Ancestry.com (subscription), Variety tradepaper, and an El Paso, Texas newspaper have more info:

 Although some of the data may be incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Horner: http://www.imdb.com/name/nm0395130/

 If interested, you can download/stream several of Horner's western epics from YouTube:

 Ted Wells and Jimmy Aubrey in THE PHANTOM COWBOY (Aywon, 1935): https://www.youtube.com/results?q=%22PHANTOM+COWBOY%22&sp=EgIYAg%253D%253D